2019 13" MacBook Pro [8th,4C,U] + RP W5700 @ 32Gbps-TB3 (AKiTiO Node Titan) + macOS 10.15.4 // connected to USB-C only

 Right click on apps and select "info" - then set "Prefer External EGPU" for each app you use

 Installation LG 5K Monitor

 The USB-C port on the Radeon card is connected with a USB-C cable to the 5K monitor USB-C port.
 Originally, one of the Displayport ports was used to connect the second HDMI monitor, however because of the Catalina sleep problem, the second monitor was moved directly to the mini so that the eGpu could be disabled and then the mini could be put to sleep.

 The LG 5K has no power switch and only has USB-C (or Thunderbolt) input.
 The only card I could find with USB-C display output is the Radeon PRO W5700.
 The only way I could get the LG display to power on was to attach a second monitor (any HDMI or DisplayPort monitor) to the Node Titan.
 Once there is a second monitor on the Titan, it will power up the LG 5K.
 I don't think this is an issue with the Radeon card or the Node Titan.
 Note that I believe USB-C in this setup only displays 4K but it looked great.
 As an alternative, there are bi-directional USB-C cables, but I haven't tried those.

-Official benchmarks to come, but this is a game changer for me.
-I can now preview Premiere Pro effects at full resolution with no issues.
+Official benchmarks to come, but this is a game changer.
+I can now preview Premiere Pro effects at 4k 10bit resolution with no issues.
 Previously I was unable to use the internal GPU at all for many tasks and had to use software due to internal GPU memory limits.
-I can now use the eGPU with Davinci Resolve, Premiere Pro, and Avid with substantial performance improvements.
+I can now use the eGPU with Davinci Resolve, Premiere Pro, and Avid with huge performance improvements.

 - A second HDMI monitor was needed to be attached to the EGPU to force it to power on the LG 5K.